Kritarth22/TO-DO-list-App/README.md

-# TO-DO list Application
+# 📝 TO-DO List Application

-A minimal and interactive web-based To-Do List application built using HTML, CSS, and JavaScript.
-It allows users to add, edit, and delete tasks in a clean and intuitive interface with drag-and-drop support.
+A clean and interactive web-based To-Do List application developed using HTML, CSS, and JavaScript.
+This project demonstrates key frontend concepts including DOM manipulation, dynamic UI updates, and intuitive user interactions such as editing, drag-and-drop functionality, and responsive design.

 **🔧 Features**